2024-avril-devops-alt-dist/nicow-total-recall-project/README.md

 Sometimes, you won't go out of the airplane.
 So we need the location, and the datetime.

 ## Passenger
-Passengers are not users, the won't connect, we just need basic info about them to checkout their identities.
+Passengers are not users, they won't connect, we just need basic info about them to checkout their identities.

 # DELIVERY